NHACP-IF/NHACP-specification/nhacp-specification.md

       response.
     * Renamed STORAGE-CLOSE to FILE-CLOSE.
 The semantics of the operation are unchanged.
-    * Added the optional CRC-8/WCDMA error detection option.
+    * Added the optional CRC-8/WCDMA error detection.
 * Version 0.0 - Initial version

 The protocol version field in the START-NHACP and NHACP-STARTED messages